Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. How to use mosquito coils safely?

-Because of the above risks and unwanted side effects, the use of mosquito repellent incense should be done carefully and according to the manufacturer's instructions.
+Because of the above mentioned risks and unwanted side effects, the use of mosquito repellent incense should be done carefully and according to the manufacturer's instructions.

-- Monitor for side effects: If any skin, eye or respiratory irritation occurs after using mosquito repellent incense, discontinue use immediately and seek medical advice if necessary.
+- Monitor for side effects: If any skin, eye or respiratory irritation occurs after using the mosquito repellent incense, discontinue use immediately and seek medical advice if necessary.

 According to SKDS